bingocaller/hex_clock_wallpaper/README.md

 - [GeekTool](http://projects.tynsoe.org/en/geektool/) to run the scripts.
 You could probably achieve something similar on Windows using [Rainmeter](http://rainmeter.net/), but that's a tale for another project.

 - A monospaced font.
-I used [Input Mono](http://input.fontbureau.com), which is really nice, free for private/unpublished usage, plus it can be customised during the download process.
+The one in the GIF is Adobe's [Source Code Pro](https://github.com/adobe-fonts/source-code-pro).

 ## A notice
 Apparently you can't change the desktop image on a Mac without referencing an actual image, so I had to generate 84,400 1x1 px images and put them in a folder for the system to use.
 Fortunately they only take up ~3MB when zipped, but it's still kind of a hassle.